daydayupzzl/HeteroDTA/README.md

-# HeteroDTA: Deep Learning Model for Drug-Target Affinity Prediction
+# <center> ⭐ HeteroDTA: Deep Learning Model for Drug-Target Affinity Prediction </center>

+---
-This repository contains the HeteroDTA deep learning model, which is designed for predicting drug-target affinity in drug discovery tasks.
+🥰 This repository contains the HeteroDTA deep learning model, which is designed for predicting drug-target affinity in drug discovery tasks.
 The model is implemented in Python and utilizes various deep learning techniques for accurate affinity predictions.

-## Requirements
+## :satisfied: Requirements

+---
 - numpy == 1.17.4
 - kreas == 2.3.1
 - pytorch == 1.8.0